-When most people think of cancer, they may think of a disease affecting young children or the elderly, even though over 80,000 adults under 40 are diagnosed with cancer each year.
+When most people think of cancer, they may think of a disease affecting young children or the elderly.
+But over 80,000 adults under 45 are diagnosed with cancer each year.
 Having cancer as a young adult feels different because it is different.

-- Maximize the overall outcome of the young adult cancer patient population (20-45 y/o) with multidisciplinary support
+- Maximize the overall outcome of the young adult cancer patient population (ages 25 to 45) with multidisciplinary support

-- Collection of information to identify the causes, treatment, and long-term impact of cancer care on young adults
+- Gather information to identify causes and treatments, as well as the long-term impact of cancer care on young adults